-Economic Environmental Social Cultural Negative Operational costs for Off-road sections There are possible Providing an offdirect maintenance could damage the health and safety road experience may input by Westland delicate natural effects involved have potential to affect historic sites.
-District Council are environment. with an increased currently \$80,000 number of cyclists per annum, which is on narrow rural about 1% of the total roads. value of built trail assets and is unlikely to fall below this level the maintain customer service level of satisfaction.
-Each council maintains the trail within their district separately.
+Economic Environmental Social Cultural

+Negative Operational costs for Off-road sections There are possible Providing an off-

+direct maintenance could damage the health and safety road experience may

+input by Westland delicate natural effects involved have potential to

+District Council are environment. with an increased affect historic sites.

+currently \$80,000 number of cyclists

+per annum, which is on narrow rural

+about 1% of the total roads.

+value of built trail

+assets and is unlikely

+to fall below this

+level the maintain

+customer service

+level of satisfaction.

+Each council

+maintains the trail

+within their district

+separately.